Free FAFSA Guide

 Federal student aid has an award year that runs from July 1 to June 30.
-The Free Application for Federal Student Aid (FAFSA) has an 18-month application cycle that begins on January 1, six months before the start of the award year, and ends on June 30, the last day of the award year.
+The FAFSA (Free Application for Federal Student Aid) has a 21-month application cycle that begins on October 1, nine months before the start of the award year, and ends on June 30, the last day of the award year.

 Although the federal deadline for the FAFSA is June 30 of the award year, in most cases the school must also receive a valid Student Aid Report (SAR ) or Institutional Student Information Record (ISIR) while the student is still enrolled for the award year.

 The federal deadline for the FAFSA is a receipt deadline.
 If the applicant is filing a paper version of the FAFSA, the form must be legible and received by the federal processor by this deadline.
 For FAFSA on the Web, the receipt date and time is when the application or correction has been successfully submitted.
 (The Confirmation Page contains a 22 or 30 character confirmation number, depending on whether the submission is for an application or correction, respectively.
 The confirmation number encodes the exact date and time (Central Standard Time) the form is received.)
 If a FAFSA is received after the June 30 federal deadline, it will not be processed.

 A FAFSA correction application changes the application receipt date.
 Keep a copy of the original Confirmation Page and other output documents.
 This may be required to provide proof that you met the original deadline date for school and state aid.